dsingh07/adop-aws/layer5-ebs-backups/README.md

 # EBS Backup Lambda Function

-The template here creates lambda function for creating EBS backups
+The template here creates the lambda function for creating EBS backups.

 # Using this template